HL7/VhDir/pages/_includes/guidance.md

 ### Practioner Role

+In the context of HcDir an Organization, at the highest level, is a “business entity”.
+This includes for profit and not-for profit organizations, educational institutions, governmental departments or programs, etc. Organization may be further defined though a hierarchical relationship of any number of levels.
+This can account for departments, divisions, or any other sub-unit of the higher level organization.
+Here, within the context of practitioner role, one can see relationships such as a provider that provides a particular service at a particular location and accepts insurance (as part of a particular network) all on behalf of an organization.

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 1: Example 1 - In progress</strong></figcaption>
   <img src="assets/images/Diagram1.jpg" class="figure-img img-responsive img-rounded center-block" alt="Diagram1.jpg" />